telepresenceio/docs/howtos/intercepts.md

    ```

    <Alert>
-    The 401 response is expected.
+    The 401 response is expected when you first connect.
    </Alert>

    You now have access to your remote Kubernetes API server as if you were on the same network.
 You can now use any local tools to connect to any service in the cluster.